 All official college publications and materials must comply with the institution's graphic standards guide to present a unified and professional image of the College.
 All copying jobs of more than 100 sheets and all college printed materials must be procured from the College Print Shop.
-A detailed list of services available can be found at www.noc.edu/printshop.
+A detailed list of services available can be found on the resource the Link Resource Page (see the Resources section of this handbook).